1800

 that Mirza left Persia

-After returning to Persia in 1844,
+After returning to Persia

 Momin Khan (Momin Khan Momin), an Indian poet known for his Urdu ghazals, was born.